-- IA in the CI field on IDCI. - Key all of the following fields on NOCS:

-STAT field

-DATE field

-NOTE AZTECS only requires the STAT and DATE fields on NOCS to be keyed when the participant is keyed IA in the CI field on IDCI and NOCS.
-See Updating NOCS for additional guidance.

-• For NA, when there are no other eligible participants in the case, key US in the DEN/CLOSE REAS field on FSED.

-• For CA, when there are no other eligible participants in the case, key US in the DENIAL/CLOSURE REASON field on AFED.
+- IA in the CI field on IDCI. - Key NOCS, when applicable.
+(See Updating NOCS for guidance.) - For NA, when there are no other eligible participants in the case, key US in the DEN/CLOSE REAS field on FSED. - For CA, when there are no other eligible participants in the case, key US in the DENIAL/CLOSURE REASON field on AFED.